Françoise de Paroy: Life

 She married Jean de Vienne, baron de Chevreaux (in Jura) in 1544.

 She succeeded Janet Stewart, Lady Fleming as the governess of queen Mary, Queen of Scots in 1551, and remained in service until 1557.
 As Mary formally left the Royal Nursery in 1553 and started to attend court as an adult, Paroy's position would essentially be that of a chief lady-in-waiting, though official ladies-in-waitings were not engaged for Mary while she remained unwed.

-She wrote in 1553 from Villers-Cotterêts to Mary of Guise, the mother of Mary, Queen of Scots, explaining that the young queen had been ill and her doctors prescribed rhubarb.
-A Mademoiselle de Curel had left the household after an argument.
-She was only person left to dress the queen's hair.
+Mary, Queen of Scots made "cotignac", a kind of quince cheese in the chamber of Madame de Paroy in 1551.
+Paroy wrote in 1553 from Villers-Cotterêts to Mary of Guise, the mother of Mary, Queen of Scots, explaining that the young queen had been ill and her doctors prescribed rhubarb.
+Mahaut des Essartz, Madame de Curel had left the household after an argument, leaving de Paroy as only person left to dress the queen's hair.

-A letter written in 1554 from Villers-Cotterêts mentions that the young queen was in good health.
+Her letter to Mary of Guise written in September 1554 at Villers-Cotterêts mentions that the young queen was in good health.
 She had found a painter for the queen's portrait who had formerly been employed by François de Lorraine (d.
 1545) at Nancy, and the portrait would show how the queen had grown.
 Another letter mentions the young queen's progress in learning Latin.
 She asked for money for Mary, for mules for transport, and especially for a costume of cloth-of-gold to wear at the wedding of Nicolas, Count of Vaudémont (1524-1577) and Princess Joanna of Savoy-Nemours (1532–1568) at Fontainebleau.
 Paroy asked permission to buy two diamonds to have a "touret" headband lengthened using rubies and pearls the queen already owned.